 - CG Center of Gravity is the point at which an airplane would balance if suspended.
-Its distance from the reference datum is found by dividing the total moment by the total weight of the airplane. - Arm is the horizontal distance from the reference datum to the center of gravity (CG) of an item.
-The airplane's arm is obtained by adding the airplane's individual moments and dividing the sum by the total weight. - Basic Empty Weight is the actual weight of the airplane including all operating equipment that has a fixed location in the airplane.
-The basic empty weight includes the weight of unusable fuel and full oil. - MAC Mean Aerodynamic Chord is the chord drawn through the centroid of the wing plan area. - LEMAC Leading Edge of Mean Aerodynamic Chord is the forward edge of MAC given in inches aft of the reference datum (fuselage station). - Maximum Gross Weight is the maximum permissible weight of the airplane and its contents as listed in the aircraft specifications. - Moment is the product of the weight of an item multiplied by its arm. - Useful Load is the basic empty weight subtracted from the maximum weight of the aircraft.
-It is the maximum allowable combined weight of pilot, passengers, fuel and baggage.
+Its distance from the reference datum is found by dividing the total moment by the total weight of the airplane. - Arm Arm is the horizontal distance from the reference datum to the center of gravity (CG) of an item.
+The airplane's arm is obtained by adding the airplane's individual moments and dividing the sum by the total weight. - Moment Moment is the product of the weight of an item multiplied by its arm.